ENGLISH FOR CONGRESS POSITION PAPER (Revised April 2018)

 topic.
 Until the incentives for illegal entry into the

-only increase in the future.
-Truly effective control can
+increase in the future.
+Truly effective control can only

-improved job applicant status Federal computer verification
+job applicant status Federal computer verification system.

-access computer data base when they are first apprehended.
+computer data base when they are first apprehended.

 Serious consideration should first be given to copying the Canadian guest worker program that works well, prevents abuse and exploitation of the guest workers, and does not have the enforcement problems and related financial burden that are the consequence of the broken and unworkable current U. S. border security approach.
 The Canadian government-run system provides entry permits and temporary jobs for varying periods depending upon the type of work involved and insures that the guest workers have every incentive for compliance.